I made an icecream cake, and here’s how I did it . . .

-I then began the process of pouring a little genache on top and spreading it down sides, while quickly and adeptly scooping up from the waxed paper back on to the sides as it thickened some.
-I put back in the freezer for about 10 minutes, and repeated this last step though it quickly became very messy, until there was no more genache left, but enough to put into a decorator bag and write something on top, such as ” I dare you to eat this all at once ! ” or ” Happy Birthday ” or something magnificently poetic.
+I begin a process of pouring a little runny genache on top and spreading it down sides, then putting back in the freezer for about 10 minutes, though it quickly became very messy, this was just the first pour.
+Do this until you have no more genache, or save the last bit to put into a cake decorator bag and write something on top, such as ” I dare you to eat this all at once ! ” or ” Happy Birthday ” or whatever.

 This is a labour of love.
 I made borlotti bean pate – not quite as exciting… 😦

 I would LOVE to know how to make Borlotti bean pate !
 By the way Lizzi, you’re in part to blame for my kitchen adventure, as I was trying to make dinner ahead like you suggested, which was garden tomato sauce over home-made pasta.
 I thought a little dessert once in a while never did any harm ! 🙂 xx

 Oh and the dish in the photograph was 1 of a set of 23 odd sized plates with a big platter & gravy boat (great for putting in knitting knick-knacks)~~ J&G Meakin (from England) ~~~ all for $10 at my favorite local thrift shop a couple of weeks ago!

 Do you know, I was going to ask where you got your plates.
 They are lovely.

 The very reason I am totally and hopelessly addicted to thrift shopping !

 Wow!
 That looks amazing!
 I didn’t know ice cream cake existed until I first went to the USA in 1998.
 I had some birthday ice cream cake – magic!
 I just made veg and rice soup and chickpea curry.
 Not as exciting though.
 That looks so good!
 X